 The Company's derivative instruments are measured at fair value.
-At December 31, 2020 and 2019, the following derivative instruments were outstanding:
+At December 31, 2020, the following derivative instruments were outstanding:

-- interest rate swaps for the purpose of limiting interest rate risk on the variable future cash flows of long-term debt; - foreign currency forward contracts for the purpose of limiting exposure to exchange rate fluctuations relating to expenditures denominated in Mexican pesos and U.S. dollars; and - natural gas and forward power sale and purchase contracts for the purpose of limiting exposure to electricity and natural gas market price movements.
+- interest rate swaps for the purpose of limiting interest rate risk on the variable future cash flows of long-term debt; and - natural gas and forward power sale and purchase contracts for the purpose of limiting exposure to electricity and natural gas market price movements.